1. Home

 Does installing solar panels mean I’m disconnecting from my utility?

 In most cases, no. Disconnecting completely from your utility is often an onerous and expensive job.
-Staying connected to the grid means you can take advantage of net metering and use grid power when you need more electricity than your solar and storage system can supply.
+Staying connected to the grid means you can take advantage of net metering where available and use grid power when you need more electricity than your solar and storage system can supply.

 Disclaimer: This content is for educational purposes only.
 Palmetto does not provide tax, legal, or accounting advice.
 Please consult your own tax, legal, and accounting advisors.